Home > Lessons & Resources > MathsWatch

 Mark Massey found MathsWatch:

-• Significantly reduces teacher workload
+• Reduces teacher workload

 Self marking with analysis.
 Vast question banks.
 Easy for students to navigate

-• Significantly improves attainment
+• Improves attainment

 It shows that students that have engaged with the activities have tended to progress at a faster rate than those who haven't

-• Significantly reduces attainment gap
+• Reduces attainment gap

 Can select individual students to target for intervention.
 Specialised programs for individual students

-• Significantly provides school data
+• Provides school data

 Use assignment results to inform parents of effort.
 Can highlight areas for intervention on both a class/department level